 Reports to parents

 At the end of each year your child will bring home a full report detailing progress and achievements across the curriculum.
-The report will be based on summative observations by the teaching team and self assessment by your child parents / carers are encouraged to provide feedback to the school.
+The report will be based on summative observations by the teaching team.